McNairy/content_import/README.md

 add option to modfy attributes of batch (name, date, etc.)

 Make whole non-body tags invisible when body checkbox is checked

+Import mime types from URL and save as media and as file to the content type